-As a school, we continued to provide enrichment opportunity and a new programme of clubs was produced post covid.
-A staff member was given responsibility for ensuring a wide range and promotion of opportunities for all.
+As a school, we continued to provide a range of enrichment opportunities.
 Pupil voice indicated that uptake within the disadvantaged cohort was as expected and in line with their representation in school.
 Our Pupil Premium continued to support families with engaging in these enrichment activities at school and ensuing that any disadvantaged students can access peripatetic music lessons for free.
-In recognition that Year 7 had missed out on residential trip opportunities during KS2, we arranged to run a week-long trip in Sep 22.
-The Pupil Premium was used to subsidise this for all disadvantaged students.
-PP students are always supported to take part in DofE where required.
-HPA PP students in Year 10, selected to attend Eton Summer School.
+Disadvantaged students are supported to attend all trips and to take part in DofE where required.
+4 HPA PP students in Year 10, were selected to attend Eton Summer School.
 This gave them experience of aspirational challenge in a new environment.
 The PP fund helped to cover transport costs, ensuring all could attend.